skx/simple.vm/README.md

 >**NOTE**:  In our virtual machines all jumps are absolute, so they might look like "`JUMP 0x0123`" rather than "`JUMP -4`" or "`JUMP +30`".

+>**NOTE**: The same thing applies for other instructions which handle labels, such as storing the address of a label, making a call, etc.

 Embedding